pk759670/react-by-prince/readme.md

-React learn by Prince Kumar..ok
+React learn by Prince Kumar